lawrsp/ArchLinux-WSL2/README.md

 8. build the workspace and install, you could get an usable `arch.exe`
 9. run `arch.exe install` , create user and set password
 10. now , you got an running wls2 arch linux system.
-11. If you would like a pure bootstrapped system(use pacstrap):
+11. If you would like a pure bootstrapped system(by pacstrap):

     11.1 login into he new new ArchLinux system as root